sachinym/Github-Advanced-Security/Labs/Lab-08.md

    ![](../images/seccamp11.png)

 ## Review
 In this lab you have completed the following:

-- Turned on the default setup on a juice-shop repository
 - Created a campaign from a template
 - Tracked Security Campaigns
 - Edited and Managed Security Campigns